 Take Part in an Injury Prevention Program at Epic Medical.

 During any sports season, it is essential to be vigilant about your health.
-No matter what your age and skill level is, the sports medicine team at Epic Medical & SKY Sports Medicine/Physical Therapy can tailor a training and conditioning program to your needs to help prevent a sports injury.
+No matter what your age and skill level is, the sports medicine team at & SKY Sports Medicine/Physical Therapy can tailor a training and conditioning program to your needs to help prevent a sports injury.

 If you do become injured this basketball season, don't hesitate to seek treatment.
-The practitioners at Epic Medical & SKY Sports Medicine/Physical Therapy are committed to helping you recover and get back on the court.
-Schedule an appointment today to receive comprehensive care from the dedicated team at Epic Medical & SKY Sports Medicine/Physical Therapy.
+The practitioners at Epic Medical & SKY Sports Medicine/Physical Therapy are committed to helping you recover and get back on the court. today to receive comprehensive care from the dedicated team at Epic Medical & SKY Sports Medicine/Physical Therapy.